Generative Modeling of Neural Dynamics via Latent Stochastic Differential Equations: Results

 \subsubsection{Datasets \& baselines}

 We evaluated our framework across three neuroscience datasets spanning different brain regions and behavioral tasks.

-\textbf{Perturbed reach task} In this experiment, a monkey is presented with a target location and tasked with moving the cursor from the center to the target location by controlling a manipulandum~\citep{chowdhury2020area} (Figure~\ref{fig_empirical}a).
+\paragraph{Perturbed reach task} In this experiment, a monkey is presented with a target location and tasked with moving the cursor from the center to the target location by controlling a manipulandum~\cite{chowdhury2020area} (Fig.~\ref{fig_empirical}a).
 On one portion of the trials, the monkey’s arm was perturbed before the reach by applying resisting forces on the manipulandum.
 Neural activity was recorded from Brodmann’s area 2 of the somatosensory cortex.
 Here, we trained a model to predict stimulus-evoked neural responses in area 2 as well as the hand position of the monkey.
 The input to the model are the target location, as well as the perturbing force and torques on the manipulandum.
+At test-time, we provide the first 50 ms of observations before stimulus presentation to the observation encoder to identify the initial condition.

-\textbf{Visual decision making} In this task, a mouse is presented with images of different contrasts and the mouse is tasked with turning a wheel to bring the image with higher contrast to the center of the screen when a go cue is randomly presented~\citep{steinmetz2019distributed} (Figure~\ref{fig_empirical}d).
+\paragraph{Visual decision making} In this task, a mouse is presented with images of different contrasts and the mouse is tasked with turning a wheel to bring the image with higher contrast to the center of the screen when a go cue is randomly presented~\cite{steinmetz2019distributed} (Fig.~\ref{fig_empirical}d).
 Neural activity is recorded in multiple regions across the brain using Neuropixels probes.
 Here, we trained the model to predict stimulus-invoked neural responses across several brain regions simultaneously as well as predict the wheel velocity.
 The input to the model are the contrast levels, the timing of their presentation, and the timing of the go cue.
+At test-time, we provide the first 50 ms of observations before stimulus presentation to the observation encoder to identify the initial conditions.

-\textbf{Delayed reach task} The task is a delayed center-out reach task with barriers, resulting in a variety of straight and curved trajectories~\citep{mante2013context} (Figure~\ref{fig_empirical}g).
-Neural activity was recorded from the dorsal premotor (PmD) and primary motor (M1) cortices, and cursor, monkey gaze position, and monkey hand position and velocity are also provided.
+\paragraph{Delayed reach task} The task is a delayed center-out reach task with barriers, resulting in a variety of straight and curved trajectories~\cite{mante2013context} (Fig.~\ref{fig_empirical}g).
+Neural activity was recorded from the dorsal pre-motor (PmD) and primary motor (M1) cortices, and cursor, monkey gaze position, and monkey hand position and velocity are also provided.
 Here we train a model to predict neural responses during movement in both areas given the preparatory activity before the go cue.
 No stimulus information is provided to the model during training or prediction.
+At test-time, we provide the first 100 ms of neural observations before the go cue to the observation encoder to identify the initial conditions.